kus/facebook-app-scroll-event/README.md

 ## What does it do?

-In a Facebook App, there is no "scroll" event (assuming you have the scrollbars hidden on your app, as most apps do), so using this script allows you to subscribe to a custom Facebook event "scroll" or listen to the dom event "fb-scroll" and change the UI or trigger events based on the users current scroll position in your app.
+In a Facebook App, there is no "scroll" event (assuming you have the scrollbars hidden on your app, as most apps do), so using this script allows you to subscribe to a custom Facebook event "scroll" or listen to the custom event "fb-scroll" and change the UI or trigger events based on the users current scroll position in your app.

+## Updated to work outside of Facebook

+Now updated to support Facebook Mobile Apps ie: apps that are outside of Facebook and FB.Canvas.getPageInfo is not available.
+Please note, you must have scrollbars on for this to work!

 ## Dependencies